lokidokicoki/lokidokicoki.github.io/_misc/pubs.md

 # The Middle Finger

-- Previously called The Farmer's Arms
+- Originally called The Farmer's Arms
 - Date acquired: 719HE/F16
 - Location: Carterby, Hylur
 - Franchise deal: 30% of profits are sent each Siexta to The Stiff Finger